be free, be happy, be peaceful

 If so, we need to start with understanding the elements or qualities that influence or determine the states of mind.
 And try to remove, or eliminate, or reduce the qualities that make the mind feels bad and unhappy, and try to cultivate, or develop, or increase the qualities that make the mind feels good and happy.

-An unhappy mind is when the mind is being occupied by impurities like anger, hatred, jealousy, greed, dissatisfaction, disappointment, pride, arrogance, agitation, depression, anxiety, irritation, frustration, insecurity, fear, worry, craving, aversion, hurts, resentment, vengefulness, emptiness, meaninglessness, low self-esteem, cowardness, non-accomplishment, non-productiveness, suppression, offensiveness, defensiveness, doubts and etc that make our mind feels unhappy or feels bad...
-And so, when the mind is being free from these impurities, elements or qualities that give rise to unhappy or unpleasant sensations, the mind will be in a state of being absent of unhappiness...
-That's why we try to avoid these elements, as we don't like or don't enjoy the state of unhappiness.
+An unhappy mind is when the mind is being occupied by impurities like anger, hatred, jealousy, greed, dissatisfaction, disappointment, pride, arrogance, agitation, depression, anxiety, irritation, frustration, insecurity, fear, worry, craving, aversion, hurts, resentment, vengeance, emptiness, meaninglessness, low self-esteem, cowardliness, non-accomplishment, non-productiveness, suppression, offensiveness, defensiveness, doubts, and etc, that make our mind feels disturbed, unhappy or bad...
+And so, when the mind is being free from all these impurities, elements or qualities that give rise to unhappy or unpleasant sensations, the mind will be in a state of being absent of disturbed or unhappiness...
+That's why we try to avoid these elements, as we don't like or don't enjoy the state of disturbed or unhappiness.

-But know that these two elements that give rise to either happiness or unhappiness are impermanent, it doesn't give true and lasting satisfaction...
-It is non-identification with the mind and its modifications that will bring realization of our true nature, which is attributeless, beginningless and endless, which is unconditional and unlimited peace and contentment...
+But know that these two groups of elements that give rise to either the sense of happiness or unhappiness are impermanent, it doesn't give true and lasting satisfaction...
+It is the absent of the idea of 'I', where there's no identification in the mind towards its selfless restless modifications that will bring realization towards the truth of the selfless impermanent existence and function of a selfless physical body and selfless thinking mind, where beyond all kinds of impermanent changes, is timelessness, selflessness, non-separateness, attributelessness, namelessness, formlessness, birthlessness, deathlessness, beginninglessness and endlessness, which is unconditional and unlimited peace and contentment...

 There are many different elements or qualities that are influencing or determining the state of our mind.
 And all these elements or qualities can be cultivated, as well as can be eliminated...
-Sometimes when we don't relate any of these elements with how we feel, we will say it is the hormonal system controlling how we feel.
-Sometimes we just feel depressed without any particular reasons...
+Sometimes when we don't relate any of these elements with how we feel, we will say it is the hormonal system controlling how we feel, or the normal or abnormal condition or function of the brains that is determining the states of mind.
+Sometimes we just feel depressed without any particular reasons, because certain part of the brains is not functioning properly as it is, where many mental health experts are still trying to figure out how to make correction to that type of abnormality in the brains that trigger depression...
 But know that the hormonal system is also influenced by the energy fields and the inputs that we feed the mind...
-And so, by influence or changing the energy fields or restrain what types of inputs that we feed to the mind, by performing physical activities or yoga exercises, controlling the breath, controlling our diet, controlling what we read and listen, controlling who we mix with, and etc, can help us to have control of how we (the mind) feel...
+And so, by influencing or changing the energy fields or filtering what types of inputs that we feed to the mind, through performing certain physical activities or yoga exercises, controlling the breath, controlling our food consumption, filtering what we read, watch and listen, choosing who we mix with, and etc, can help us to have certain control of how we (the mind) feel...

-When qualities that give rise to good and happy feelings are predominant in the moment, then we can say that we have a rather happy mind in the present moment...
+When qualities that give rise to good and happy feelings are predominant in the moment, then we can say that we have a rather "happy" state of mind in the present moment...

-When qualities that give rise to bad and unhappy feelings are predominant in the moment, then we can say that we have a rather "unhappy" mind in the present moment...
+When qualities that give rise to bad and unhappy feelings are predominant in the moment, then we can say that we have a rather "unhappy" state of mind in the present moment...

-Our personalities, behavior, actions and reactions, feelings and emotions are reflected upon all these elements or qualities in our mind in the present moment...
+Our personalities, behavior, actions and reactions, feelings and emotions are reflected upon the presence and absence of all these elements or qualities in our mind in the present moment...

-It also depends on how strong is our attachment towards our mind or the ego, or attachment towards all the believes, educations, religious, cultures, social and family background that make up this "I", to determine or influence us whether our mind will easily be happy or be unhappy...
+It also depends on how strong is the attachment and identification towards the selfless restless modification of the mind, the intellect, or the ego, or attachment and identification towards all the beliefs, educational, religious, cultural, social and family background that make up this "I", that determining or influencing us whether our mind will easily be happy or be unhappy...

-A person who was very calm and happy can become very agitated or disturbed.
-A person who was agitated or disturbed can become very calm and happy.
-This is all due to the fluctuation of the different qualities in the mind...
+A person who was very calm and happy can suddenly become very agitated or disturbed.
+A person who was agitated or disturbed can suddenly become very calm and happy.
+This is all due to the nature of fluctuation of the different impermanent qualities occupying the modification of the mind...

 Usually when we get the things that we agree with, that we like and want, we (our mind) will feel good and happy...
 And when we don't get the things that we agree with, that we like and want, we (our mind) will feel bad and unhappy...
 When we get the things that we disagree with, that we don't like and don't want, we (our mind) will feel bad and unhappy...
 And when we don't get the things that we disagree with, that we don't like and don't want, we (our mind) will feel good and happy...